 Adopt a Kid's Letter to Santa via USPS This Holiday Season

-Each year, the USPS receives hundreds of thousands of letters addressed to Santa from children.
+The USPS Operation Santa has been in existence for more than a century, and each year it receives hundreds of hundreds of thousands of letters addressed to Santa from children.
 While most letter writers ask for toys and games, others wish for basic necessities.
 Understandably, without the generosity of individuals, families, and companies who pitch in to respond, these kids would be disappointed.
-Operation Santa has been in existence for more than a century, but this is the first year the ability to pitch in and answer a letter is available to everyone in the U.S.

-If you're interested in getting into the holiday spirit by helping, visit the USPSOperationSanta.com website to browse and read children's letters.
-Once you find one you'd like to answer, you can begin by creating an account on the website and "adopting" that letter.
-Choose one that fits your budget, of course.
-You don't have to purchase every item on the wish list, the USPS notes.
-Then shop, pack, and send gifts from a participating post office by December 21.
+Those who wish to adopt a letter will create an account on the website for a short vetting process.
+Choose a letter that fits your budget, of course.
+It is up to the adopter whether or not they purchase one or even every item on the wish list, the USPS notes.
+Then shop, pack, and send gifts from a participating post office by December 19.
 Senders pay for postage themselves.

 Answer one of those thousands of letters the USPS receives each season by mailing a gift to a child in need.
 Photo via the USPS